 This section analyses a simplified main deck designed with two different steel grades.
 The two models will be compared using the methodology introduced in the previous section.
-The deck structure under analysis is the main deck of a RoPax ship, which is located approximately 3m above the waterline on the reference vessel.
+The deck structure under analysis is the main deck of an example RoPax ship, which is located approximately 3m above the waterline.

-- Investigation of the potential of weight reduction by using EHSS in RoPax deck structures - Development of a practical method for structural design/optimization of ship deck structures.
-The following aspects are considered: - Optimization concerning weight, taking the increased tensile strength, buckling, and deflection as constraints. - o Non-linear buckling behaviors with initial imperfection - o Estimation of fatigue life reduction when introducing EHSS
+- Investigation of the potential of weight reduction by using EHSS in the main deck structure. - Development of a practical method for structural design/optimization of ship deck structures.
+The following aspects are considered: - Optimization concerning weight, taking the increased tensile strength, buckling, and deflection as constraints. - 0 Non-linear buckling behaviors with initial imperfection. - Estimation of fatigue life reduction when introducing EHSS.